 Attractions in & around Benimaclet: Museum of Informatics, University of Valencia, Natural History Museum

 Recommended hotels in Benimaclet

 Benimaclet is mostly a residential and campus area, which makes it hard to find hotels.
 Most of your options are located around the outskirts of the district, but still within walking distance to the city centre.

 - Hotel Olympia Universidades: As the highest-rated hotel in the area, this luxury spot offers modern rooms with views of the historic city.
 While it may be a stretch to walk to the nearest attractions, you’re very close to the tram stop.

 - Sweet Hotel Renasa: This hotel is next to Valencia University and a short walk from the metro station.
 It also has its own restaurant, serving tapas and authentic Valencian cuisine.
 Before leaving the hotel to go sightseeing, you can ask the staff to pack you a lunch.

 - Hotel the Westin Valencia: Outside of Benimaclet and closer to Old Town, this hotel provides a convenient spot to start your journey.
-While it’s a bit pricey, it’s also centrally located near the largest bar area in the city.
+While it’s a bit pricey, it’s also centrally located near the largest bar area in Valencia.

 - Hotel Olympia Valencia: On the northern side of the district, you’ll find this affordable hotel.
 It’s the furthest from the city centre, which increases the chances of finding a vacancy any time of the year.

-✔ Best area to stay for swimming and beachside parties
+✔ Top district to stay for swimming and beachside parties

 Like Benimaclet, this district was once its own city.
 It was eventually annexed by Valencia and has grown to become one of the more eclectic neighbourhoods.